houseofstake/proposals/HSPs/hsp-xxx-mvv.md

 ---

 ## Abstract
-This proposal seeks to put in place a ratified Mission, Vision & Values (MVV) to serve as our North Star, guiding all of NEAR House of Stake's activities:
+This proposal seeks to put in place ratified Mission, Vision & Values (MVV), guiding all of NEAR House of Stake's activities:
 * A **Vision** that is a powerful and motivating articulation of the future we are creating.
 * A **Mission** that guides concrete and directed activity towards that vision.
 * And a set of **Values** that give us detailed guiding principles to stay on course as we all continue to build and learn.